Saturday, May 21, 2011

 1980: How's this for ignoring the adage "The customer is always right"?
 Joe Strummer of the Clash was arrested in Hamburg, West Germany after he smashed his guitar over the head of an audience member.

 1982: The Hacienda Club opened in Manchester England.
-It would house concerts by U2, the Smiths, Oasis, Madonna and others.
+It would house concerts by U2, the Smiths, Oasis, Madonna and others over the years.

 1983: Michael McDonald married singer Amy Holland.